Upcoming Services

 Throughout his many accomplishments, Jeffrey’s character shown brightly.
 He was a true original -- friends, colleagues and family would often say there was no one else like him.
 He was well-known for his ability to parse problems and distill solutions into wise, workable advice.
 He was often prescient, predicting problems before they happened, and had a deep focus and drive that contrasted with his ever-positive demeanor -- a ‘fighter’ who made you smile.
 Jeffrey was beloved for his wit -- he loved to laugh and get others to laugh at even the most difficult situations -- and for his intelligence -- he famously walked out of the Michigan Bar exam so early he was booed, only to take a deep bow.
 Jeffrey took great pride in, and demonstrated often, his ability to listen.
 He felt it was a lost art and an essential skill for knowing the people and world around you.
 It was always clear that Jeffrey’s understanding of the emotions and complexities that make us who we are were essential to who he was.
 And what was particularly admirable was how he applied that understanding, his empathy, his deep intelligence and love for life, to the people he loved most.

 Jeffrey’s love of his family transcended everything and it was for them he worked so hard.
 As a father to his three children, he was thoughtful, generous and unparalleled in his ability to gently give them the confidence and support to pursue their dreams and become the best versions of themselves.
-He always made time to give them his famous advice or take them on adventures down the Colorado river or into the heart of the Galapagos where he could bond more deeply and see the world more closely through their eyes.
+He always made time to give them his famous advice or make them laugh and see the positive.
+He took them on adventures down the Colorado river or into the heart of the Galapagos where he could bond more deeply and see the world more closely through their eyes.
 He was also a loving grandfather who loved taking his whole ‘gang’ to Hawaii and Walloon lake where his sharp wit was a source of constant entertainment, even if his jokes were often inappropriate.
 Yet through all of their travels as a family, the hikes on the Napali coast or dives with sea turtles, Jeffrey loved nothing more than sitting for long meals with his family.
 He cherished the banter and story telling but above all the time spent simply being together.
 It was his happiest of happy places and he often planned the next meal as the prior one was still going, making sure it was a pleasure that would never end.

-Perhaps Jeffrey’s many accomplishments -- and no doubt his pride -- is nowhere more evident than in the achievements of his wife, children and grandchildren.
+Perhaps Jeffrey’s many accomplishments -- and no doubt his pride -- are nowhere more evident than in the achievements of his wife, children and grandchildren.
 Marsha was the art critic for the Detroit Free Press from 1974-1995 and is the founder and founding director of the Museum of Contemporary Art Detroit.
 Jeffrey’s eldest son, Doug (52) is a screenwriter who created the Netflix shows ‘Narcos’ and ‘Griselda’.
 His eldest daughter, Darcy (51) is an artist whose work is in several permanent collections including the Museum of Modern Art and the Museum of Art and Design.
 And Jeffrey’s youngest daughter Chelsea (37) founded her own educational consulting firm and publishes regularly on pedagogy and curricular design.
 Jeffrey was thrilled to get to see three of his grandchildren follow in his and Marsha’s footsteps and attend the University of Michigan -- and a fourth grandchild mirror his deep intellectual curiosity by attending the University of Chicago.

 In addition to his wife and three children, Jeffrey’s also survived by nine grandchildren, Lily (20), Lucien (19), Olivia (18), Matteo (17), Phoebe (14), Judah (10), Wren (6), Soren (5) and Zadie (4 months) and his sister, Barbara Weiner and her three daughters and their families.